Ashutosh781/QSTP-Kratos_electronics-Solutions/week_5/README.md

 #OPEN THE eagle_schematics PROJECT IN EAGLE

-#EACH QUESTION SEPARATE SCHEMATIC ARE MADE INSIDE THE SAME PROJECT#
+#EACH QUESTION SEPARATE SCHEMATIC (.sch files) ARE MADE INSIDE THE SAME PROJECT#

 ##-----------------------------------------------------------------------------------------------------------------##